jieweix/groups-and-representations-notes/README.md

 # groups-and-representations-notes
 Lecture notes for MA3E1 Groups and Representations at University of Warwick, 2023/24.

+The notes are finished but not necessarily free from errors.

 The module is an introduction to representation theory (mainly of finite groups) which includes an in-depth discussion of the symmetric group using Young tableaux and tabloids.